 The performance impact of patching will depend on the type and quantity of patches being applied.
 However, the impact will be equal to that of installing the patches via the Windows Update site.
 To minimize user impact, customers are given the opportunity to defer standard patches for at least 7 days.

 At this time, OS X patching has not been implemented.
 However, we are currently testing the use of the LANDesk Agent for OS X to patch OS X workstations.

 LANDesk Desktop Manager can be accessed through your computer, and contains the Software Deployment Portal and LaunchPad.
 The Software Deployment Portal is a feature of LANDesk that deploys software to targeted groups of users.
 The LaunchPad serves as a standard location for files or applications that should be standardized on all Creighton workstations.
 Both features allow DoIT to place software patches and software applications in one central location, so users can update and install software from their desktops.

 What happens if a particular patch is not compatible with my system/application?

 Before each monthly patching cycle, all patches will be inventoried and announced via DoIT Alert.
-These patches will be tested internally by DoIT as well as by our technical team leaders.
+These patches will be tested internally by the Division as well as by our technical team leaders.
 We will allow three weeks to pass from the initial release of the patch until the deployment date.
-If you find a patch that is incompatible with your system or application, please report this to the DoIT Help Desk at x1111.
+If you find a patch that is incompatible with your system or application, please report this to the Service Desk at x1111.